jhrcook/jhrcook-website/content/posts/2024-07-27_python-data-analysis-org/index.md

 ## My system

 The system I employ is centered around creating and developing a Python package *within* the analysis – that is, each analysis gets its own Python package that is developed and used during the research process.
-The how's and why's of this are explained below.
+The *how's* and *why's* of this are explained below.

 ### Virtual environment

 Creating a virtual environment for a project is generally good practice and essential for the system described here.
-Working on my company's HPC cluster, I don't have full control over software installation including the versions of Python, so I use ['conda']() (well actually ['mamba'](), but really ['micromamba']() because I don't need all of the features) to create the virtual environment and install my desired version of Python.[^1]
+Working on my company's HPC cluster, I don't have full control over software installation including the versions of Python, so I use ['conda'](https://docs.conda.io/en/latest/) (well actually ['mamba'](https://mamba.readthedocs.io/en/latest/index.html), but really ['micromamba'](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) because I don't need all of the features) to create the virtual environment and install my desired version of Python.[^1]
-Conda allows for the installation of not just Python libraries, but other software packages that I may need (e.g. sequence alignment tools that are often developed in C).
+'Conda' allows for the installation of not just Python libraries, but other software packages that I may need (e.g. sequence alignment tools that are often written in C).

 [^1]: Of course, Docker could be used here, but it is not installed on my company's HPC cluster (nor on Harvard Medical School's when I was doing my Ph.D.) so I've never had the opportunity to try.
-Anyway, since it is a walled-garden, I'm not sure how well it would behave with external dependencies such as other data directories, ['module' systems](), or task schedulers (e.g. [Slurm]() or [SGE]()).
+Anyway, since it is a walled-garden, I'm not sure how well it would behave with external dependencies such as other data directories, ['module' systems](https://hpc-wiki.info/hpc/Modules), or task schedulers (e.g. [Slurm](https://slurm.schedmd.com/overview.html) or [SGE](https://docs.oracle.com/cd/E19279-01/820-3257-12/n1ge.html)).

 By default 'conda' keeps virtual environments in a single location and users reference them by name.
-Instead, I prefer to have the virtual environment physically within the project, so I use a command like the following to create a virtual environment:
+I instead prefer to have the virtual environment physically within the project, so I use a command like the following to create a virtual environment:

 ```bash
 micromamba env create -p "./.venv" -c conda-forge "python=3.11"
 micromamba activate -p "./.venv"
 ```

-Within the 'conda' environment, I then use ['uv']() to install Python libraries.
+Within the 'conda' environment, I then use ['uv'](https://astral.sh/blog/uv) to install Python libraries.
 Briefly, 'uv' is a drop-in replacement (more or less) for 'pip,' but is *insanely* fast.
 It also comes with `compile` and `sync` tools that help with environment management over the project's lifetime.